Posts

 Image

-Skittles Advert Analysis 1a) The key conventions of print adverts I can find in this one are, picture of product, USP, setting / colour scheme, logo, and slogan. - Picture of the product (Skittles) to remind us the type of product it is.
+Skittles Advert Analysis 1) The key conventions of print adverts I can find in this one are, picture of product, USP, setting / colour scheme, logo, and slogan. - Picture of the product (Skittles) to remind us the type of product it is.
 The image also reinforces the word 'rainbow' as the sweets are shaped into a rainbow in the sky. - The USP in this advert is how each sweet is a different colour and you have many flavours in one packet. - Setting/ colour scheme is shown by all the different colours of the sweets and how it's been advertised in the sky to show where rainbows normally are found. - The logo is bright and large shown in the middle of the sweets packet. - The slogan at the bottom clearly stands out against the background.
 'Taste' and 'Rainbow' reinforces the USP - that skittles have strong sweet flavours to them.
-Advert Research An advert with a clear brand identity An advert that uses shock tactics or a controversial idea An advert that crea...
+Advert Research An advert with a clear brand identity An advert that uses shock tactics or a controversial idea An advert that creat...

 I, Daniel Blake